kenthehacker/digitalCV/onlineChatBoxProject/README.md

 person already knew the username of the admin, they could enter in the admin username and it'll give them unlimited power to kick/ban and join any room without a password if they wish.
 The admin username in this case is t00root.

-## Grading
- - -1: warning in validator
- - -0.5: no .gitignore file
- - -1: communication requires typing different commands
- - -3: admin fails to kick or ban users from room